wajd/TeamMulticast-CoAP-PubSub/README.md

 - Subscription: given a topic uri and a listener (CoapHandler), it allows you to:
     - Subscribe to the given topic
     - Unsubscribe from the given topic
+- Two classes available to help with using PubSub core functions using different styles:
+    - Converter
+    - Topic
+    - check their documentation for how to use them

 ## Installation:
 - First, add Californium dependencies to your project: https://github.com/eclipse/californium/tree/2.0.0-M14